Paying for a care home

 The financial assessment for residential care is governed by strict guidelines.
 Here, we give you an overview of the most important elements.

-Deferred payment agreement and property disregard
+Deferred payment agreements and the property disregard

 A long-term loan, a ‘deferred payment agreement’, can be requested from the council if you’re struggling to pay your fees.